 MOVE MINING COMPETITION

-In Move Mining, anyone 10 or older can enter to compete for a prize of $5,000.
+In Move Mining, competitors vie for a prize of $5,000.
 Teams submit an abstract and a 3 minute video about their concept to change the perception of mining.
 Four finalist teams are chosen by judges and one finalist team is chosen by People’s Choice.
 The People’s Choice award is for the video that receives the most votes online.
 The five finalists compete in a live event at that year’s SME Annual Conference & Expo.

 The support of Move Mining’s Overall Sponsor Komatsu has been indispensable throughout this program.